 Staff receive continued professional development in supporting students with SEN in the classroom on a regular basis as part of Holly Lodge's INSET and twilight training programme, as well as receiving bespoke information, advice and guidance from the SENCO and outside agencies as required.
-Most recently, training on supporting students with additional needs in the classroom through High Quality Teaching was delivered.
+Staff have access to the National College where training on a wide variety of areas is readily available.
 In addition, teaching assistants also benefit from regular training to update and develop their skills and enable them to deliver specific interventions.